Munsio/nixos-ai-config/README.md

 #### Adding a Feature Module

-1. Create a new directory in the `modules/features` directory, e.g., `modules/features/virtualization`
+1. Create a new `.nix` file in the `modules/features` directory, e.g., `modules/features/virtualization.nix`
-2. Create a `default.nix` file in this directory with your module configuration
+2. Add your module configuration to this file
 3. Enable the module in a host configuration:

 ```nix